astralweave/vaultgarden/README.md

 These passwords are often hard to remember though, so I thought it would be fun to try and create a password manager in C#.
 It's one of my first big projects in C# and it'll probably suck, but im still trying to make it uncrackable.

-Download it and try to crack it (give me feedback if you suceed).
+Download it and try to crack it (give me feedback if you succeed).